MrPio/freq2clean/README.md

 ### [Synthetic Calcium Imaging](https://zenodo.org/records/6254739)
 This is the most relevant dataset in this study:
 - **It is synthetic**, yet very much alike the real dataset provided by the affiliated research group.
 - As such, **it has ground truths**.
-Therefore we can fairly assess the validity of the proposed solution computing PSNR and SSIM3D, as shown above.
+Therefore, we can assess the validity of the proposed solution by computing PSNR and SSIM3D, as shown above.

 <p align="center">
   <img width="70%" src="assets/synthetic.gif"/>